indubitablement2/eos/README.md

   * Ludicrously expensive to maintain.
   * Can not be build (no blueprint hence the name).

-### Manufacturer
+### Design
-Weapon and ship have manufacturer.
+Weapon and ship have designer.

-Some ship and weapon mount may have an afinity toward a manufacturer.
+Some ship and weapon mount may have an afinity for a design.
-Module and weapon slots generaly only accept a pacticular manufacturer.
+Module and weapon mount may only accept a pacticular design.

-### Weapons size
-* Light:
-* Medium:
-* Heavy:

-### Modules
-They can be built-in.

-Ships have a limited number of free module slot.
-Higher quality ship have more.

-Damaged ship have negative built-in mods that are expensive to remove.

-## World

-### Manufacturers archetype
+Design archetype
 * UEF: Brute force.
 More frontal firepower and defence, but slower.
 Vulnerable when flanked or isolated.
   * Theme: bulky, ww1
   * Specialist: Armor, balistic